blindkratos/threadedportscanner/README.md

 This program isn't meant as a replacement for rustscan, which I definitely recommend as the number one multi-threaded port scanner.
 It is purely written to demonstrate the authors ability to write a program capable of quickly scanning a network.

-TCredit to https://superfastpython.com/threadpoolexecutor-port-scanner/ for guidance on the use of ThreadPoolExecutor.
+Credit to https://superfastpython.com/threadpoolexecutor-port-scanner/ for guidance on the use of ThreadPoolExecutor.
 This guide helped me write my program, however my code allows command line arguments to be passed to the program making it more user friendly.

 DISCLAIMER: The author does not approve of the programs use in any way shape or form that breaks any laws or terms of service.